clunion/shardoverse/README.md

 The naming of the aliases is out of historical reasons. `md` means `make debug`, `sr` is for `start release` and so on.

-The naming of the scripts here is changed to the terms used by Rust (build and run), but my fingers have already wired 'md' into them, so i am not really willing to change that.
+The naming of the scripts here is changed to the terms used by Rust (build and run), but my fingers have already wired 'md' into them, so I am not really willing to change that.

     alias md="./bin/build_debug.sh"
     alias mr="./bin/build_release.sh"